Stuycs-K/lab11-stuyrim-4-takahashis-lamb/README.md

 * Can play against chosen number of adventurer opponents(1-3) :white_check_mark:
 * Can use attack/special operations on your opponents :white_check_mark:
 * Can use support operations on your team :white_check_mark:
-* The program ends when the user chose to quit, or all enemies is defeated, or the entire party is defeated :question:
+* The program ends when the user chose to quit, or all enemies is defeated, or the entire party is defeated :white_check_mark:
-* Can display the results of the attack/special/support inside your border :question:
+* Can display the results of the attack/special/support inside your border :white_check_mark:
 * Allow the user to choose names of ally adventurers :ballot_box_with_check:

 ## Adventurer Subclasses